Australian Shepherd Golden Retriever Mix

 1. Earthborn Holistic Puppy Vantage

-This is probably the best dog food for your Australian Shepherd Golden Retriever crossbreed while he is still in his puppy stage.
+This is probably the best dog food for your Australian Shepherd Golden Retriever crossbreed while he is still in the puppy stage.
 Earthborn has been known to produce one of the best dog foods for adult dogs, but the company recently released one variety that was specially made for Golden Retriever with Australian Shepherd race puppies.
 This dog food aims to give your pup a healthy brain and good eye development.

 Golden Retriever Australian Shepherd Mix Exercise Requirements